microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 [![PIC16F18446_CNano](images/190702-MCU8-PHOTO-DM164144-Front-Transparent_crop.png)](images/190702-MCU8-PHOTO-DM164144-Front-Transparent_crop.png)

 ## Setup
-The following project setup steps will demonstrate the basic configuration steps for setting up the 8-Bit MDFU Client with Universal Asynchronous Receiver and Transmitter (UART) communication.
+The following project setup steps will demonstrate the basic configuration of the 8-Bit MDFU Client with Universal Asynchronous Receiver and Transmitter (UART) communication.
 The configuration bits, clock, Non-Volatile Memory (NVM), and General Purpose Input/Output (GPIO) settings will be consistent across all examples in this repository and any deviations from this setup due to the chosen communication protocol will be described individually later in this section.

 ### Bootloader Client Setup
 [![mdfu-builder](images/ProjectConfigurationOverview.PNG)](images/ProjectConfigurationOverview.PNG)

 **Configuration Bits**
 - External Oscillator Selection bits: Oscillator not enabled
-- Reset Oscillator Selection bits: HFINTOSC (1MHz)
+- Reset Oscillator Selection bits: HFINTOSC (1 MHz)

 [![CFG](images/ConfigBitsSetup.PNG)](images/ConfigBitsSetup.PNG)